Ashwinakn/Sorting-Algorithms/README.md

 5. Repeat the steps 2 to 4 for sorting all the elements in the array.
 ## Program:

-#Developed By: ASHWINA K N
+Developed By: ASHWINA K N

-#Register Number: 212223230025
+Register Number: 212223230025

-i)	#Selection Sort
+i) Selection Sort:

-#Write a program to sort the elements in the list using the Selection Sort algorithm.
+Write a program to sort the elements in the list using the Selection Sort algorithm.
 ```
 num=eval(input())
 for i in range(len(num)):